MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm-schema.md

 # Application lifecycle management for Power Automate v2 schema

 In the Dataverse data model, desktop flows stored in the v2 schema consist of multiple binaries.
-To update a desktop flow within a solution that resides in an environment with the v2 schema enabled:
+This article explains how to update a desktop flow within a solution that resides in an environment with the v2 schema enabled.

-## Manage v2 desktop flows in solutions
+## Update a v2 desktop flow and export the solution

-Importing a managed solution into the same environment as the originating unmanaged solution isn't possible.
+> [!NOTE]

-### Update a v2 desktop flow and export the solution
+> Importing a managed solution into the same environment as the originating unmanaged solution isn't possible.

-1. Go to [Power Automate](make.powerautomate.com) and select **Solutions**.
+1. Go to [Power Automate](https://make.powerautomate.com) and select **Solutions**.

 1. Select the solution you want to modify.